 His parents live every moment with serenity, resiliency, and a strong attachment to everything around them.

 Four Springs was nominated at the Taipei Golden Horse Film Festival 2018.
 The documentary film won the best documentary at the 12th FIRST International Film Festival in Xining.
 Lu Qingyi’s documentary film is simple but touching and this is the key that made it a hit in Chinese cinemas nationwide.

 China-underground: Where did the idea for “Four Springs” come from?

 Lu Qingyi: It is not an inspiration, but a continuation of family habits.
-My parents have been married from 1963, and every year they make photos as a commemoration.
-They are very nostalgic for family life.
+My parents have been married since 1963, and every year they make photos as a commemoration.
+They are very nostalgic about family life.
 I grew up in this atmosphere and have a deep-rooted love for documenting family life.
 Since I was able to buy my first camera, I started taking countless pictures.
 After a few years of shooting, I always feel that the photo is just an instant frame.
 It left too much time for the moment before and after the recorded moment, and could not record the traces of the passage of time.
 At the end of 2012, I was just about to buy a new camera and bought a video camera to start shooting.